salk31/badcat/README.txt

 # 7.2v battery goes flat...
 A - Switch to 5v pumps
 CON - not got them and are they scary enough?
+A: Bought some and quite powerful

 B - Use ATX power supply with 12 trickle charge
 PRO - can power lamp
 CON - overkill
+CON - bulky

 C - Use ATX power supply with 12 motor (or over drive) PRO - can power lamp
 CON - overkill?
+CON - bulky

 D - Switch that doesn't drain battery
 CON - still battery will run down (have to recharge water anyway) E - Step up converter to trickle charge